AshokTak/AshokTak/README.md

 Here are some ideas to get you started:
 -->

- 🔭 I’m looking for full-time opportunities as Machine Learning Engineer / Researcher.
+ 🔭 I’m a Machine Learning Engineer / Researcher with focus on MLOps and Production level ML.
  🎓 I recently graduated with Masters of Applied Science in Electrical and Computer Engineering from University of Toronto.
  🌱 I’m currently learning to build a full-stack AI product, along with self-learning.